Manochitra20/Employee_Database_Analysis_SQL/README.md

 **PROJECT BACKGROUND:**

 As a new hire Data Engineer, the first major task is a research project on employees of the corporation from the 1980s and 1990s.
-In this project, I have designed tables to hold data in the 6 CSVs, import the CSVs into a SQL database, and perform data analysis.
+In this project, I have designed tables to hold data from the 6 CSVs, import the CSVs into a SQL database, and perform data analysis.

 1. Data Engineering | Data Modeling